Skip to content

 About

-The band’s hard work, dedication and ability to connect with fans without utilizing a vocalist has provided them opportunities to share the stage with bands such as Jucifer, Maserati, Agent Orange and the Trews.
-They were also invited to perform at an official stop of the 2011 Bullrun party that was filmed for MTV.
+Since their first show on Halloween 2010, Hail the Titans has logged thousands of road miles, performing in multiple states and garnering opportunities to share stages with bands such as Jucifer, Maserati, Agent Orange and the Trews.
+They were also invited to perform at an official stop of the 2011 Bullrun party that was filmed for MTV and at multiple annual festivals including Nophest, Hijacking Music, Secret Stages and Camp Wigout.

 ____________________